Introduction

 The Connection Between Biofilms and the Body

-Oral biofilms that remain uncontrolled over extended periods may also impact systemic health through inflammatory responses:
+Oral biofilms that are not effectively controlled over a long period of time may also be linked to overall health through inflammatory responses:

 ① Heart Disease